ponylang/pony-tutorial/appendices/error-messages.md

 What happened is that you declared `x` as a constant, by writing `let x`, and then tried to assign a new value to it, 12.
 To fix the error, replace `let` with `val` or reconsider what value you want `x` to have.

 That one error resulted in two error messages.
 The first, pointing to the `x`, describes the specific problem, that `x` was defined with `let`.
-The second, pointing to the `=`, describes a more general error, that whatever is on the left side of the assignment is not something that can be assigned to.
+The second, pointing to the `=` describes a more general error, that whatever is on the left side of the assignment is not something that can be assigned to.
 You would get that same error message if you attempted to assign a value to a literal, like `3`.

 ## cannot write to a field in a box function

-Suppose you create a class with a mutable field, and added a method to change the field:
+Suppose you create a class with a mutable field and added a method to change the field:

 ```pony
 class Wombat